Justintime50/styles/README.md

 - Do not define raw paths, you must use the `os.path.join()` function as this will automatically build the paths for you depending on what OS you're on (eg: slashes on Windows)
 - Use `datetime.timedelta` to offset a date which will automatically roll over months and years as needed.
 Do not add `+6` to a date or year as you will run into an error such as a month not being able to contain 35 days
 - It's generally an anti-pattern to do something like the following.
 If a file got deleted between the check and it being removed, it will error.
+- "Mock an item where it is used, not where it came from."

 ```python
 # Anti-pattern